thomaskejser/modern-cmake/docs/blog.md

 #include <nlohmann/json.hpp>
 ```

-The namespace you pick will be used throughout your repo and by everyone who consumes your library, so pick wisely.
+The namespace you pick will be used throughout your repo and by everyone who consumes your library, pick wisely.

 ## Our `demo` namespace and libraries

 For our example repo, we use the namespace: `demo`.
-It's not very original and unique - but it is for
+It's not very original or unique – but it is fast to type and hence good for illustration purposes.
-illustration purposes.

-As you can read in our [`README.md`](https://github.com/thomaskejser/modern-cmake/blob/main/README.md) we offer
-two libraries under the `demo` namespace:
+As you can read in our [`README.md`](https://github.com/thomaskejser/modern-cmake/blob/main/README.md) we offer two libraries under the `demo` namespace:

 - `shapes` - in namespace `demo::shapes`
 - `renderer` - in namespace `demo::renderer`